 Foreign Corrupt Practices Act: Counseled various clients on Foreign Corrupt Practices Act (FCPA) requirements.

 Fraudulent Sampling: Represented a company alleged to have presented fraudulent sampling results in order to obtain a State Pollution Discharge Elimination System (SPDES) permit.
 The matter involved extensive Data Execution Prevention (DEP) and Environmental Protection Agency (EPA) investigations.

-Medicare Reimbursement: Represented a medical equipment manufacturer regarding an investigation involving Medicare reimbursement.
+Medicare Reimbursement: Represented a medical equipment manufacturer in an investigation involving Medicare reimbursement.

-Medicare Reimbursement: Represented physicians regarding Medicare reimbursement issues and allegations of fraudulent billing practices, as well as in regard to the sourcing of medications.
+Medicare Reimbursement: Represented several physicians in connection with Medicare reimbursement issues and allegations of fraudulent billing practices.

-Private Equity Fund Governmental Investigation: A high profile private equity firm was being investigated by various agencies, including the SEC, the Department of Justice and multiple offices of the Attorney General, which sought to fine the fund over $30 million.
-A large and well-known national law firm was unable to resolve the investigations, so the client retained M&R. After years of litigation in eight different jurisdictions, against numerous agencies, the case was resolved with “closing letters” received from certain agencies, stating that the investigation was over.
-The M&R attorneys later obtained a $9 million investigation reimbursement for the client from a third party.
+Private Equity Fund Governmental Investigation: Successfully defended a high-profile private equity firm being investigated by several governmental agencies, including the Securities and Exchange Commission, Department of Justice and multiple offices of the Attorney General, which together sought to a $30+ million fine.
+After years of litigation in eight different jurisdictions, resolved the matter with “closing letters” stating the investigation was over, and later obtained a $9 million investigation reimbursement from a third party.

-Procurement Fraud: Represented a defense contractor in federal criminal investigation into procurement fraud.
+Procurement Fraud: Represented a defense contractor in a federal criminal investigation into procurement fraud.

-Regulatory Action: Represented a major health insurer in a regulatory action seeking to invalidate decisions it made on over 800 claims.
+Regulatory Action: Represented a major health insurer in a regulatory action seeking to invalidate decisions made on 800+ claims.

 - TARP’s Vulnerability to Fraud15 Andrews Sec.
 Litig.
 Rep. 2, August 11, 2009